-- CAUTION!
+- 1. A CAUTION!
 An unstably positioned selector may tip, resulting in injuries or property damage.
-Place the selector on a level surface and secure it against tipping. - 2.
+Place the selector with transport pallet on a level surface and secure it against tipping. - 2.
 Remove red-colored packaging material and transport material from the selector.
-Only remove the red protective cap on the 0-bar of the change-over selector after inserting the on-load tap-changer into the supporting structure. - 3.
+Only remove the red supports (if present) after inserting the on-load tap-changer into the supporting structure. - 3.
 Remove plastic bag with fastening materials from the selector and keep it ready.

-Figure 84: Plastic bag with fastening materials
+Figure 78: Plastic bag with fastening materials